 SPORTS EDITOR: The sports editor will be responsible for delegating beats and making sure each game that takes place is covered in a quick and effective way for digital.
 They will also assign reporters to breaking news situations involving WKU athletics (new players signed, players arrested, changes to the way we watch games, etc.) The sports editor will also be creative with story ideas for our print edition.
 Gamers will have no place in the print product.
 The stories will be features on players and coaches, key figures, as well as analytical pieces about game patterns, athletic spending and WKU sport trends.

-COMMUNITY PAGE EDITOR: This position was traditionally called “opinion editor.”
-The community page editor will coach and edit staff editorial writers, but will also be responsible for reaching out to our audience for *their* opinions.
-Campus leaders, students in other majors, etc. They will also work on getting quick student opinions through Twitter polls.
+COMMENTARY EDITOR: The commentary editor will coach and edit staff editorial writers, but will also be responsible for reaching out to our audience for community opinions.
+They will also work on getting quick student opinions through social media polls.
 They will be forward thinking and innovative in getting content for our opinion section.
 When necessary, they will write editorials meant to represent the entire editorial board’s opinion on certain matters, but they will ideally not be weekly as it has been in the past.
+They are encouraged to generate stories that are creative and engaging.

-BEAT REPORTER: Beat reporters write stories within their assigned beat, calls sources on their beat as often as necessary — usually once or twice a week — to keep abreast of potential stories.
+BEAT REPORTER: Beat reporters write stories within their assigned beat, call sources on their beat as often as necessary — usually once or twice a week — to keep abreast of potential stories.
 Beat reporters read other publications and look for stories concerning their beats.
 Beat reporters produce at least two to three in-depth stories from their beat each semester and contribute online coverage.
+They are expected to independently stay up-to-date and informed on their beat without reminders from editors.

 GENERAL ASSIGNMENT REPORTER: General assignment reporters write stories they are assigned or develop in consultation with their editor.
 GA reporters look for potential stories and readily accept assignments for print and online coverage, and attend all staff meetings.

-PHOTOGRAPHER: Photographers will shoot assignments given by the photo editor and meet deadlines with assignments for print and online, as well as have complete and accurate caption information.
+PHOTOGRAPHER: Photographers will shoot assignments given by the visual editors and meet deadlines with assignments for print and online, as well as have complete and accurate caption information.
 All photographers are expected to pitch at least two to three projects in a semester, including photo stories and multimedia pieces.

 PAGE DESIGNER: Designers designing pages and graphics that use visual journalism techniques to convey information for the print and digital products assigned by the Design Editor.